TIBCOSoftware/js-docker/kubernetes/README.md

           readOnly: true
 ```

-# Additional environment variables
+# Additional runtime environment variables

+See runtime environment variables for the main jasperservr-pro-cmdline image in master README.

-For the cmdline:
+For the jasperservr-pro-cmdline:k8s image:

 | Environment Variable Name | Notes |
 | ------------ | ------------- |